ibm-cloud-docs/monitoring/iam/api_sysdig_token.md

 {: note}

-## Resetting the Sysdig API token through the Sysdig web UI
+## Resetting the Sysdig API token through the monitoring UI
 {: #api_token_reset}

 Complete the following steps to reset the Sysdig token: